awsdocs/amazon-ecr-user-guide/doc_source/Registries.md

    Invoke-Expression -Command (aws ecr get-login --no-include-email)
    ```
 **Important**
-When you execute this docker login command, the command string can be visible by other users on your system in a process list \(ps \-e\) display\.
+When you execute this docker login command, the command string can be visible to other users on your system in a process list \(ps \-e\) display\.
 Because the docker login command contains authentication credentials, there is a risk that other users on your system could view them this way and use them to gain push and pull access to your repositories\.
 If you are not on a secure system, you should consider this risk and log in interactively by omitting the `-p password` option, and then entering the password when prompted\.

 ## HTTP API Authentication<a name="registry_auth_http"></a>